aquantumreality/Inter-IIT-CloudPhysician/README.md

 To solve the problem of predicting quadilateral bounding boxes, we propose the Gains-Above-YOLO-Net or as we like to call it the <b>GAYnet</b> , in it we first used a <b>MobileNetv2</b> backbone that will help us in extracting features from the images, we particularly choose **MobileNetv2** because the evaluation was on the CPU inference time which motivated us to be as fast as possible, we took the output feature maps of the **MobileNetv2** model.
 To improve the accuracy we extract **five** feature maps with different spatial resolutions from the backbone and perform a Global Average Pooling and resize them to the same size.
 We then stack three fully connected layers on top of this extracted feature map, the first fully connected layer will give us the corner points of the quadilateral bounding box, the second fully connected layer will give us N - 4 points, that are equally distributed and equispaced among the four sides (where N is the total number of points we are predicting).

 For loss functions we first used the Mean Squared Error but quickly realized precision localization and segmentation tasks are fundamentally difficult for standard Deep Convolutional Neural Network designs to complete.
 This happens because the final convolutional layer only includes the most prominent aspects of the entire image.
-These features lack the data necessary for pixel-level segmentation, despite being very helpful for classification and bounding box detection so towards the end we predict the corners in a line-prediction fashion.We identify the equal-division points on the lines in addition to the four corner points, allowing the labels to be created automatically with no further human input needed.
+These features lack the data necessary for pixel-level segmentation, despite being very helpful for classification and bounding box detection so towards the end we predict the corners in a line-prediction fashion.
+We identify the equal-division points on the lines in addition to the four corner points, allowing the labels to be created automatically with no further human input needed.

 We call this loss function **Monitor Loss** which can be broken into two parts, one is that check the **parallelism** of the edges of the monitor and one that maintains the **equidistance** between the corners of the monitor.